Nantawarrina Indigenous Protected Area

 The IPA has brought a sense of purpose and cultural reconnection these days, because looking after the IPA is everybody’s business.
 Elders spend time on the land teaching cultural values and bush skills and women play an important role through seed collection and weeding.
 By giving young people land management work to do, such as fencing off waterholes and protecting cultural sites, many social and behavioural problems are addressed.

 News of the IPA’s success has reached far beyond its borders.
 In 2000 Nantawarrina received an award from the United Nations Environment program, joining the Global 500 Roll of Honour for Environmental Achievement.

 The Nepabunna people are very proud of their achievements in land rehabilitation and believe their willingness to experiment with different seed germination and growing techniques will result in a superior land for future generations.

-The IPA is managed under World Conservation Union categories:
+The IPA is managed under International Union for Conservation of Nature categories:

 - Category II

 National Park: protected area managed mainly for ecosystem conservation and recreation

 - Category IV

 Habitat/Species Management Area: protected area managed mainly for conservation through management intervention